 Highclere is not open year round, so check the website before heading there.
 And if you book online, note that tickets are sold for either a morning (10:30 a.m. to 1 p.m.) or afternoon (1 to 4 p.m.) visit so plan accordingly.

 The Queen's favorite castle and her usual weekend home was started nearly 1,000 years ago, by William the Conqueror.
-Various monarchs have added to it since, creating the familiar silhouette that visitors flying in to Heathrow can almost always recognise from the air.
+Various monarchs have added to it since, creating the familiar silhouette that visitors flying into Heathrow can almost always recognize from the air.
 Today, it is the oldest continuously occupied and the largest castle in the world.
 It's packed full of treasures, so don't rush through.
 Make sure you stop to see Queen Mary's Doll House and don't overlook the Drawings Gallery in the Undercroft.
 You never know what treasures you might see there; the Royal Collection includes 600 DaVinci drawings and the Holbein sketches for the most famous portraits of the Tudors.

 Extra Day Option